-Our Governing Body will have access to basic safeguarding training within the school.
-We will recommend and encourage them to undertake training specifically on the safeguarding responsibilities of the governing body in line with Part 2 of KCSIE, in particular the role of the Safeguarding Governor.
+Our Local Monitoring Committee (LMC) will have access to basic safeguarding training within the school.
+KCSIE 2024 Part Two is clear about the expectation that all governance also have an understanding of their strategic responsibilities in relation to safeguarding.
+It recommends and encourages them to undertake training specifically on the safeguarding responsibilities of the governance in particular the role of the Safeguarding LMC member.